Evolutionary dynamics on sequential temporal networks: Results

-We next move to the study of the second evolutionary process.
-Figure 3 shows how the cooperation evolves when the number of rounds $g$ over each snapshot changes.
-The fixation probabilities increase monotonically with $g$ on four types of sequential temporal networks.
-When $g \to \infty$, the results converge to the first evolutionary process.
-Heterogeneous networks (green and purple lines) converge faster than homogeneous networks (blue and yellow lines), and the stable values are also higher.
-By showing $\rho_{\text{C}}(\G)^{\circ} > \rho_{\text{C}}^{\mu}(G)^{\circ} = \frac{1}{N}$, these results explain why the evolution of cooperation can be promoted under the temporal version of these networks.
-Under weak selection, the monotonicity and convergence of $\rho_{\text{C}}$ with respect to $g$ still exist in a large range of $b/c$ \cite{SI}.
+We turn to study the second evolutionary process.
+We investigate the relationship between the fixation probability, $\rho_{\T}(g)$, and the parameter $g$ on the four sequential temporal networks under neutral drift.
+Figure 5b shows how the cooperation evolves when the number of rounds $g$ over each snapshot changes.
+The fixation probability of these four sequential temporal networks increases monotonically with respect to $g$ and converges to the value on the first evolutionary process as $g \to \infty$.
+Similarly, the monotonicity is also determined by the structure of sequential temporal networks (see Supplementary Information section 6 for detailed derivations).